Forbidding the subdivided claw as a subgraph or a minor: Long cycle

-Again, while distinct vees do not cross, there may be multiple vees that cover the same pair of edges.

-Now we show that all chords are $2$-chords.
+Except in some situations covered by \crefWithTheorem{smallG}, all chords are $2$-chords.

-\begin{lemma} There are no $i$-chords for $i\ge 3$. \end{lemma} \begin{proof} Suppose there is an $i$-chord $e$ for $i \ge 3$.
+\begin{lemma} If there is an $i$-chord for $i\ge 3$, then $k=6$ and $G$ satisfies \crefWithTheorem{smallG}. \end{lemma} \begin{proof} Suppose there is an $i$-chord $e$ for $i \ge 3$.
 If $k=5$, this is not possible.
 If $k=6$, then $e$ is a $3$-chord.
 If $V(G) = V(C)$ then \crefWithTheorem{smallG} holds, so we may assume there is at least one vertex $w$ not on $C$.
 Then in each of the two possible cases ($w$ is or is not adjacent to an end of $e$) there is a $Y$ subgraph in $G$, which is a contradiction.
 We may therefore assume that $k \ge 7$.
 Then $G$ has a $Y$ centered at either endpoint of $e$, a contradiction.
 Therefore, there is no such $i$-chord. \end{proof}

-We now show that $C$ does not have three consecutive $2$-chords (this is similar to \cref{lem:3con2chords}). \begin{lemma} The cycle $C$ does not have three $2$-chords $u_i u_{i+2}$, $u_{i+1} u_{i+3}$ and $u_{i+2} u_{i+4}$. \end{lemma} \begin{proof} Suppose three such $2$-chords exist; without loss of generality we may assume they are $u_0 u_2$, $u_1 u_3$ and $u_2 u_4$.
-If $k\ge 7$, then $G$ has a $Y$ centered at $u_2$.
-If $k=6$ then there must be $v \in N_i$ for some $i$, otherwise $G$ satisfies \crefWithTheorem{smallG}.
-There are four possible cases $i = 2, 3, 4, 5$ (up to symmetry) and in each case $G$ has a $Y$ subgraph.

-Suppose now that $k=5$.
-We may assume that there is some $v \in N_i$ and $w \in N_j$ with $v \ne w$ and $i \ne j$, otherwise all vertices not in $C$ are a clone class of leaves, and \crefWithTheorem{smallG} holds.
-The cycle $C$ and the three $2$-chords form a wheel centered at $u_2$ with rim $R=(u_0 u_1 u_3 u_4)$.
-Thus, there are three cases up to symmetry: $i=2$ and $j \ne 2$; $u_i$ and $u_j$ are adjacent in $R$; and $u_i$ and $u_j$ are opposite in $R$.
-In each case there is a $Y$ subgraph.